djpadbit/zork/README.md

 ```
 # DUNGEON (Zork I)

+This fork is a port to the casio FX range of caculators, it currently only supports the SH4 version of the calculators.
+Why did i do this ? idk cuz i had nothing else better to do.
+The code is really messy tbh but hey i did it in like 2 days so it's not that bad.
+You can use F1 to toggle lowercase and uppercase

 Public Domain source code to the original DUNGEON game (Zork I).
 Released to the PD by Infocom.
 Includes
 source files, headers, and information.